msetton5307/sycloseouts/README.md

 ## Configuration

-The server reads the port from the `PORT` environment variable.
-If `PORT` is not set or is invalid, the server falls back to port `5000`.
+Copy `.env.example` to `.env` and fill in your credentials.
+The server reads all configuration values from this file.
+The `PORT` variable controls which port the server listens on.
+If it is not set or invalid, the server falls back to port `5000`.

 ```bash
 PORT=3000 npm run dev